ymgyt/syndicationd/README.md

 * **A terminal-first, self-hostable feed service**.
 Create a simple, self-hostable feed service for terminal users that does not involve curation, recommendations, or user behavior analysis.

 * **Longevity**.
-Maintain this project for as long as possible, with a minimu maintenance period of at lease 5 yeas.
+Maintain this project for as long as possible, with a minimum maintenance period of at least 5 years.

 ## License